dbgroup-nagoya-u/bztree/README.md

 ### Updating Payloads by Using MwCAS

-Although our BzTree can update payloads directly by using MwCAS operations (for details, please refer to Section 4.2 in [1]), it is restricted to unsigned integers and pointer types except `std::byte*` (i.e., variable-length payloads).
+Although our BzTree can update payloads directly by using MwCAS operations (for details, please refer to Section 4.2 in [1]), it is restricted to unsigned integers and pointer types as default.
 To enable this feature for your own type, it must satisfy the following conditions:

-1. the length of payloads is `8` (i.e., `static_assert(sizeof(<payload_class>) == 8)`),
+1. the length of a class is `8` (i.e., `static_assert(sizeof(<payload_class>) == 8)`),
-2. the last three bits are reserved as MwCAS control bits and initialized by zeros, and
+2. the last three bits are reserved for MwCAS control bits and initialized by zeros, and
-3. a specialized `CASUpdatable` class is implemented in `dbgroup::index::bztree` namespace.
+3. a specialized `CanCASUpdate` function is implemented in `dbgroup::index::bztree` namespace.

-The following codes are an example implementation of an original payload class to enable MwCAS-based update.
+The following snippet is an example implementation of an original payload class to enable MwCAS-based update.

 ```cpp
 /**